When is my car insurance due?

 This video information is available as a Text Transcript

-1) Sign in at www.moneysupermarket.com/account/
+1) Sign in to MoneySuperMarket

-2) Navigate to the policy hub https://www.moneysupermarket.com/my-dashboard/policy-hub
+2) Navigate to the policy hub

 3) Your active car insurance policies will be displayed here.
 You can find your renewal date in these policy documents.

 These are typically emailed or mailed to you upon purchasing your policy, and contain your start and renewal dates.
+However, they may be out of date if you changed your policy after purchasing it.

 If you can't find your car insurance policy documents, you will be able to access them via your insurer's website.
 You can also call your insurer and they will provide you with your renewal date.